-Jens-Uwe Grabow acquired the venia lengendi in Physical Chemistry during 2004 at the Gottfried-Wilhelm-Leibniz-Universität Hannover after receiving the doctoral degree at the Christian-Albrechts-Universität zu Kiel and spending a number of years first at the National Institute Standards and Technology, Gaithersburg MD and then the Smithsonian Astrophysical Observatory & Harvard University, Cambridge MA.
+Jens-Uwe Grabow acquired the venia legendi in physical chemistry during 2004 at the Gottfried Wilhelm Leibniz Universität Hannover, Germany, after receiving the Doctoral degree at the Christian Albrechts Universität zu Kiel and spending a number of years first at the National Institute Standards and Technology, Gaithersburg, MD, USA, and then the Smithsonian Astrophysical Observatory and Harvard University, Cambridge, MA, USA.
 In 2010, he was appointed apl.
 Professor in Hannover.
-His research interests focus at the investigation of molecular structure and dynamics, including the interactions between molecular systems, as well as the precise spectroscopic search for very small but yet significant effects predicted from the “new physics beyond the standard model”, using novel time-domain spectroscopic techniques throughout the microwave region.
+His research interests focus on the investigation of molecular structure and dynamics, including the interactions between molecular systems, as well as the precise spectroscopic search for very small but yet significant effects predicted from the “new physics beyond the standard model,” using novel time-domain spectroscopic techniques throughout the microwave region.